michaelkeeling/saturn2018-growing-great-software-designers-workshop/position-papers/keeling-toward-a-design-consciousness.md

 level of the pyramid they are able to see threads of commonality and influence across multiple related (and not directly related) elements.
 True systems thinking goes beyond simple _cause and effect_ and _rules of thumb_ that a person at the second level of the Pyramid might expect.
-Architects must be able to operate at this level of the pyramid so they can help their team navigate the murky and ever changing murky waters of a software system under development.
+Architects must be able to operate at this level of the pyramid so they can help their team navigate the ever changing murky waters of a software system under development, balance trade-offs, and deal with wicked problems.
 Someone at this level is not only responding to the changes but actively seeking them and helping the team actively deal with them.

 In _Design It!_ I suggested that the more software architects there are on a team, the easier it will be for a team to develop a software system.
 Each team will have teammates at different